What is OPC

 OPC AE stands for OPC Alarms and Events.
 It is intended to be used with systems that generate alarms.
 It provides the means to connect industrial hardware and software applications using OPC AE servers and clients.
 The OPC AE servers captures the alarms from the source system and forward them to any client application interested in this information.

-Why OPC does matter?
+Why OPC does matter in Industrial Automation?

 There are several features that OPC delivers to the end-users, such as: